 Other challenges are specific to South Africa.
-Among them are the further strengthening of social partnerships for the development of South African society, the eradication of poverty, improving the performance of the State, addressing the consequences of the social transition that has followed the end of apartheid, and improving the regional environment and implementing NEPAD.
+Among them are the further strengthening of social partnerships for the development of South African society, the eradication of poverty, improving the performance of the State, addressing the consequences of the social transition that has followed the end of apartheid, including the persistence of two economies in one country, improving the regional environment and implementing Nepad.

-Meeting these challenges, the Ten-Year Review concluded, is essential to taking the country to a path of faster growth and development that is needed to sustain and even surpass the progress of the First Decade.
+Meeting these challenges is essential to taking the country to the path of faster growth and development that is needed to sustain and even surpass the progress of the first decade.

-By the end of 2005, all indicators pointed to conditions conducive to meeting these challenges.
+By the end of 2006, all indicators pointed to conditions conducive to meeting these challenges.

 In its third democratic elections, in April 2004, the country gave an increased mandate to the Government's programme for reconstruction and development and for the entrenchment of the rights inscribed in the Constitution.
-In this context, the Programme of Action of the new Government placed emphasis on the effective implementation of agreed policies, with particular focus on creating work opportunities and fighting poverty.
+It mandated government specifically to create the conditions for halving unemployment and poverty by 2014.
+Local government elections in 2006, following a long period of civic protests as communities objected against a mixed record of service delivery, saw increased participation compared with the previous local elections as well as increased support for the ruling party based on a manifesto for a concerted effort, in partnership with communities, to make local government work better.

-Better economic performance which began in late 1999 - resulting in the longest business cycle upswing on record - gathered further momentum in 2004 and the first half of 2005.
-The pace of economic growth was expected to be just above 4% during 2006, and to reach between 4,5% and 5% a year in 2007 and 2008.
+In this context, government's Programme of Action emphasises effective implementation of agreed policies, with particular focus on creating work opportunities, fighting poverty and building the capacity of government, especially local government.

-The sense of national unity among South Africans and confidence in the direction of the country were at levels not seen since the dawn of freedom in 1994.
+Better economic performance which began late in 1999 - resulting in the longest business cycle upswing on record - gathered further momentum from 2004.
+Investment growth is projected to grow by about 10% a year to 2010.
+Though household consumption is expected to moderate, the economy is expected to record growth of about 4,5% in 2007, rising to about 5,5% by 2009.

-In this context of an unprecedented confluence of encouraging possibilities, and working with its social partners, the Government has developed the Accelerated and Shared Growth Initiative for South Africa, systematically to raise the trajectory of growth to an average of 6% between 2010 and 2014.
-Such rates of growth, combined with improved labour absorption, would ensure that South Africa is able to halve unemployment and poverty in the Second Decade of Freedom.
+The sense of national unity among South Africans and confidence in the direction of the country have. since 2004, been at levels not seen since the dawn of freedom in 1994.
+In this context of an unprecedented confluence of encouraging possibilities and confidence, described by President Mbeki as the beginning of South Africa's Age of Hope, the conditions for a national effort for faster and shared growth have never been better.
+Working with its social partners, the Government has developed AsgiSA, the Accelerated and Shared Growth Initiative for South Africa, to raise the trajectory of growth to an average of at least 6% between 2010 and 2014.
+Such rates of growth, combined with improved labour absorption, would ensure that South Africa is able to halve unemployment and poverty by the end of the Second Decade of Freedom.

-The fabric of South African society is continually changing, creating not only new challenges but also greater stability and peace, and laying the foundation for a society in which the individual and collective human potential of the nation can come to full fruition.
+The fabric of South African society is continually changing, creating not only new challenges, but also greater stability and peace, and laying the foundation for a society in which the individual and collective human potential of the nation can come to full fruition.